Aeded/sArena/README.md

 Backported Shadowlands version of sArena for TBC Classic

 Known Issues:
-1. Tracking trinkets is disabled
+1. Tracking trinkets is disabled untill blizzard updates API
 2. Some Auras may not show due to wrong spellIDs
 3. Because of poor API support at time of backporting addon, frames dont fade out when Stealth is used.
 4. Dividing by 0... sometimes you can hide errors with /console scriptErrors 0